 - 2 tablespoons honey

-- 1/2 cup (2 oz.) finely chopped toasted pecans or walnuts
+- 1/2 cup (2 ounces) finely chopped toasted pecans or walnuts

-Once the dough has doubled in size, line a small (approximately 9- by 13-inch) baking sheet with parchment paper.
+- Once the dough has doubled in size, line a small (approximately 9-x13-inch) baking sheet with parchment paper.

-Take the baking sheet out of the refrigerator and remove the plastic wrap.
-Leave at room temperature while you preheat the oven to 350˚F. Make sure to preheat the oven for a half hour.
+- Take the baking sheet out of the refrigerator and remove the plastic wrap.
+Leave at room temperature while you preheat the oven to 350 degrees F for a half hour.

-Bake the rolls for about 30 minutes, until the tops are golden brown and an instant-read thermometer registers a 205˚F internal temperature.
+- Bake the rolls for about 30 minutes, until the tops are golden brown and an instant-read thermometer registers a 205 degrees F internal temperature.

 Place the cooled rolls on a clean baking sheet and freeze for about 1 hour until frozen solid.
 Transfer to a large zip-top bag or lidded container and keep frozen for up to 1 week.

 The night before you plan to serve the rolls, thaw them overnight in the refrigerator.
-Reheat in a 325˚F oven for 10-15 minutes, until warmed through and golden brown.
+Reheat in a 325-degree oven for 10-15 minutes, until warmed through and golden brown.
 Serve warm.